Van Vleck, Texas: Economy

 The local economy is mostly dependent on industrial work in plants at local Sweeny and Bay City.
 Many Bay City residents of higher income choose to live in the Van Vleck ISD.
 The Van Vleck area has benefitted greatly from the commercial development just minutes away on Highway 35 that have included several new restaurants, banks, hotels, and a new Walmart supercenter.

-The town site (town center) of Van Vleck has undergone slow but gradual improvements with a new post office, church, and a growingly popular restaurant that seats over 100 and is often full to capacity.
-Also found in Van Vleck are several authentic Mexican/Hispanic restaurants serving the local Hispanic population and non-Hispanics alike, a doughnut store, a fireworks stand, several gas stations, and equipment rental/sales shops.
+The town site (town center) of Van Vleck has undergone slow but gradual improvements with a new post office, church, and a restaurant with a seating capacity of over 100.
+Also found in Van Vleck are several Mexican/Hispanic restaurants serving the local Hispanic population and non-Hispanics alike, a doughnut store, a fireworks stand, several gas stations, and equipment rental/sales shops.

 Although it is of similar size to other nearby towns such as West Columbia, Van Vleck has benefited from high traffic counts equal to or more than most areas of the larger and nearby Bay City.
 Traffic counts are three times the average for a comparable small town as reported by TXDOT.

 Over 10,000 cars pass through the town using the main arterial Texas Highway 35 that connects Bay City to Texas State Highway 288 and U.S. Route 59.
 The proximity to the growing potential of Bay City has been to Van Vleck's advantage.

 The town also has a small but well recognized ISD.